RobertAndion/Discord_Music_Bot/README.md

 ```
 This command will disconnect the bot, however it is bad practice in most cases.
 It will not stop the playing of songs or clear the queue. clear is the preferred command.
-This will be removed on the next release of the bot.
+This has now been removed.
+It is still present in the code but commented out.
 **Not recomended**

 ```